Day one

 Leanne Bamford – Australia

-Social Worker, Family Consultant, Child Consultant for Child-Inclusive Mediation
+Social Worker, Family Consultant, Child Consultant for Child-Inclusive Mediation, Collaborative Practice Coach/Family Professional

 This workshop will look at the neurobiology of trauma on the brain and its impact on family members experiencing divorce and separation.
 Leanne will draw on knowledge from esteemed experts in this area, such as Professor Van de Kolk, Janina Fischer and Judith Herman to help us understand what trauma is, and how the brain responds to trauma, and what to expect and/or look for if we suspect our clients have been impacted by trauma.